lizmat/rak/README.md

   * :passthru-context - pass on *all* lines

+Matching lines are represented by `PairMatched` objects, and lines that have been added because of the above context arguments, are represented by `PairContext` objects.

 ### 6. Run the sequence(s)

-The final step is to take the `Callable` of step 4 and run that repeatedly on the sequence of step 1, and for each item of that sequence, run the sequence of step 2 on that.
+The final step is to take the `Callable` of step 5 and run that repeatedly on the sequence of step 2, and for each item of that sequence, run the sequence of step 5 on that.
 Make sure any phasers (`FIRST`, `NEXT` and `LAST`) are called at the appropriate time in a thread-safe manner.

-And produce a sequence in which the key is the source, and the value is a `Slip` of `Pair`s where the key is the line-number and the value is line with the match, or whatever the pattern matcher returned.
+Either produces a sequence in which the key is the source, and the value is a `Slip` of `Pair`s where the key is the line-number and the value is line with the match, or whatever the pattern matcher returned.

+Or, produces sequence of whatever a specified mapper returned.

+Related named arguments are (in alphabetical order):

+  * :mapper - code to map results of a single source

+  * :map-all - also call mapper if a source has no matches

 EXPORTED SUBROUTINES
 ====================